kanidm/kanidm/book/src/developers/designs/radius.rst

 We replicate the radius credential to the trusted domain, so the user has the same radius password in both locations.
 A question is how the user would auto-add their profile to their devices here on the remote site, because they would need to be able to access the configuration.
-This would necesitate the user logging into the "trust" site to get the configuration profile anyway.
+This would necessitate the user logging into the "trust" site to get the configuration profile anyway.

 * One account - two sites - two passwords